-The dryer and its individual shut-off valves must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of 1/2 psig (3.5 kPa).
-The dryer must be isolated from the gas supply piping system by closing its individual manual shut-off valve during any pressure test of the gas supply system at test pressures equal to or less than 1/2 psig (3.5 kPa).
+The dryer and its individual shut-off valves must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of $1/2 \operatorname{psig} (3.5 \operatorname{kPa})$ .
+The dryer must be isolated from the gas supply piping system by closing its individual manual shut-off valve during any pressure test of the gas supply system at test pressures equal to or less than $1/2 \operatorname{psig} (3.5 \operatorname{kPa})$ .

-IMPORTANT: Failure to isolate or disconnect the dryer from supply as noted can cause irreparable damage to the gas valve and will VOID THE WARRANTY.
+IMPORTANT: Failure to isolate or disconnect the dryer from supply as noted can cause irreparable damage to the gas valve VOIDING THE WARRANTY.